 For landing pages we developed a visual language using icons to help quickly understand context.
-Text is laid out in easily digestible columns, and page sections are banded in order to help define thematic areas.
+Text was laid out in easily digestible columns, and page sections were banded in order to help define thematic areas.

-We also refined our logo, which had been the same since 1999, when WBC began.
+We also refined the logo which had been the same since 1999 when WBC began.
 Our original logo had a beautiful stained glass effect, and an elegant, light type treatment, but these elements also made it difficult to read in many instances.

-The amount of detail in the icon didn’t translate to small treatments or environments where the logo would be seen at a distance, especially if the full color version was used.
+The amount of detail in the icon didn’t translate to small treatments or environments where the logo could be seen at a distance, especially when the full color version was used.
 The icon often looked like a solid rectangle.
 And the light type used in the wordmark was often unreadable.

-Our refreshed logo pays homage to the original — in fact some people don’t notice the difference right away — but it uses a stronger type style, making for a wordmark that’s more easily readable.
+Our refreshed logo paid homage to the original — in fact some people didn’t notice the difference right away — but it used a stronger type style, making for a wordmark that’s more easily readable.
 The icon has been simplified too.
 Extraneous elements have been removed, line-widths are stronger and more consistent, and there are no longer multi-color treatments.

-We’ve also developed a number of versions that can be used across varying environments.
-There’s a traditional version with a rectangular icon and World Business Chicago stacked to its right (above).
-There’s a version with a square icon, and the text stretching out horizontally to the right (which we’ve used on our new website header).
-And now we have versions with a “WBC” type treatment; an acronym we use, but that’s never been represented by a logo.
-On our new website the “World Business Chicago” logo animates into the “WBC” logo when visitors scroll down the page.
-This helps reinforce that World Business Chicago is also known as WBC.
+We also developed a number of versions that could be used across varying environments.
+There was a traditional version with a rectangular icon and World Business Chicago stacked to its right (above).
+There was a version with a square icon, and the text stretching out horizontally to the right (which was used on the new website header).
+And there were finally versions with a “WBC” type treatment; an acronym often used but not previoulsy represented by a logo.
+On the new website the “World Business Chicago” logo would animate into the “WBC” logo when visitors scroll down the page.
+This helped reinforce that World Business Chicago is also known as WBC.

-These elements of our new identity — simplified logo, refreshed color scheme, refined type treatments, and updated positioning — all work together to frame and showcase the essense of WBC.
+These identity elements — simplified logo, refreshed color scheme, refined type treatments, and updated positioning — all worked together to frame and showcase the essense of what WBC had become.